onestudio-co/bond-docs/forms.md

 ## Example: Order a Pizza Form

 For a complete example of an order a pizza form, refer to the [order a pizza example in the repository](https://github.com/onestudio-co/bond-core/tree/main/packages/form/packages/bond_form_riverpod/example/lib/features/pizza/presentations).

+## Create Your Custom State Management from Form Bond

+Form Bond allows you to create your own custom state management system based on its foundational components.
+This provides the flexibility to manage your form state in the way that best suits your application's needs.